ssehra/ssehra.github.io/README.md

 If you are still on how the project will work or what will it do the systems diagram below should be helpful.
-![Alt text](/Diagram.png?raw=true "System Diagram")
+![Alt text](/Diagram.png?raw=true "System Diagram") _The diagram above shows input, ouput and processing components of this project.
+The Webcam will scan QR codes as input while the Raspberry Pi will process that input to add into a database.
+The final output will the an andorid application showing that the item has been added to the database.
+However for now, a feedback from L.E.D. blinking will replace the andorid application in the systems diagram._